ACC Young Scholars Program

 About the Young Scholars Program

-The Young Scholars program is an initiative of ACC's Academic Cardiology Member Section and local State Chapters that aims to provide promising young students with an introduction to the field of cardiology and strengthen the pipeline of talent for the future.
+The Young Scholars program is an initiative of ACC's Academic Cardiology Member Section and local State Chapters that aims to provide promising young students with an introduction to the field of cardiology and strengthen the workforce of the future.

-The program will kick off virtually in April 2023, and continue throughout the year with regularly scheduled webinars.
-Students will then be paired with a mentor of the ACC to work on a research project.
+Following the virtual program kick off and Camp Cardiac, regularly scheduled webinars will continue throughout the year.
+Students will then be paired with a mentor of the ACC to learn, network, and grow as a future young professional.

-Students will have the chance to attend ACC.24 in person in Atlanta, GA, to meet scientists from around the world, sit in on sessions, and explore the Expo floor to visit exhibitor booths.
+Select students will have the opportunity to attend an in-person ACC conference to present their research, meet scientists and clinicians from around the world, sit in on sessions, and explore the Expo floor.

 Program participants also have the opportunity to visit a local hospital or attend ACC State Chapter meetings throughout the year.*